stonepros/stone/doc/stonefs/add-remove-mds.rst

 multiple active MDS on the same node rather than over-provisioning a single MDS.

-Finally, be aware that CephFS is a highly-available file system by supporting standby MDS (see also :ref:`mds-standby`) for rapid failover.
+Finally, be aware that StoneFS is a highly-available file system by supporting standby MDS (see also :ref:`mds-standby`) for rapid failover.
 To get a real benefit from deploying standbys, it is usually necessary to distribute MDS daemons across at least two nodes in the cluster.
 Otherwise, a hardware failure on a single node may result in the file system becoming unavailable.

-Co-locating the MDS with other Ceph daemons (hyperconverged) is an effective and recommended way to accomplish this so long as all daemons are configured to use available hardware within certain limits.
+Co-locating the MDS with other Stone daemons (hyperconverged) is an effective and recommended way to accomplish this so long as all daemons are configured to use available hardware within certain limits.
 For the MDS, this generally means limiting its cache size.